Dr Pawel Surowiec

 - Surowiec, P. and Long, P., 2017.
 Hybridity and soft power: towards integrative framework.
-In: International Communication Association 24 May-29 July 2017 San Diego.
+In: International Communication Association 24-29 May 2017 San Diego.

 - Surowiec, P. and Štětka, V., 2017.
 Reaching-out or out-reaching: comparative analysis of the Czech and Polish political parties’ social media election strategies.
 In: International Communication Association 25-29 May 2017 San Diego.

 - Surowiec, P. and Long, P., 2016.
 Continuities and discontinuities in Britain’s strategic soft power narratives: the ‘GREAT’ campaign analysis.
 In: 6th European Communication Conference 9-12 November 2016 Charles University, Prague, the Czech Republic.

 - Surowiec, P. and Kania-Lundholm, M., 2016.
 Negotiating Poland's soft power narratives: problematizing nation branding on Facebook.
 In: European Sociological Association mid-term conference 8-10 September 2016 Lisbon University, Lisbon.